 - Accommodates the use of traditional forms and materials, including vegetation

-Due to the incredible beauty of the area and the environmental stewardship and commitment to farming by residents, improvements to this intersection demand a high-quality design that compliments the rural and historic nature of the valleys.
-That, combined with the need for improved safety and traffic flow, makes the roundabout the only appropriate solution.
-With public funds committed for 90% of the project, it would be unthinkable to let this opportunity slip by due to a $100,000 gap.
-Please help make this project a reality and support VPC’s commitment to raise $100,000 to cover the funding shortfall.
+Due to the incredible beauty of the area and the environmental stewardship and commitment to farming by residents, improvements to this intersection demanded a high-quality design that compliments the rural and historic nature of the valleys.
+That, combined with the need for improved safety and traffic flow, made the roundabout the only appropriate solution.
+With public funds committed for 90% of the project, it was unthinkable to let this opportunity slip by due to a $100,000 gap.
+Community members came through to support VPC’s commitment to raise $100,000 to cover the funding shortfall.

-In addition to the support from public agencies, property owners have agreed to donate the right-of-way needed to shift the intersection slightly.
-(This off-set design will help slow approaching traffic and also add needed area for stormwater infiltration.)
-Sagamore Farm is providing the services of a talented landscape architect to design the center of the roundabout, and Sagamore Farm personnel will maintain the vegetated center.
+In addition to the support from public agencies, property owners agreed to donate the right-of-way needed to shift the intersection slightly.
+(This off-set design helps slow approaching traffic and also add needed area for stormwater infiltration.)
+Sagamore Farm providing the services of a talented landscape architect to design the center of the roundabout, and Sagamore Farm personnel will maintain the vegetated center.
 This is an extremely generous offer that helps round out this collaborative project.